 Micor Plants contains information regarding conditions to export plants and plant products, including fruit, vegetables, seeds, grains, cut flowers and timber from Australia.
 It is a simple and convenient reference tool detailing the requirements for import permits, phytosanitary certificates, additional declarations and/or treatments, and other relevant export information.

-Exporters must meet both the requirements of the Export Control Act (1982) and its subordinate legislation and any importing country requirements in order for the Department of Agriculture, Water and the Environment (Department) to provide export certification.
+Exporters must meet both the requirements of the Export Control Act and its subordinate legislation and any importing country requirements in order for the Department of Agriculture, Fisheries and Forestry (Department) to provide export certification.
 The Australian Government is a signatory to the

 Importing country requirements contained in Micor Plants are correct at the time of publishing.
 Exporters should independently obtain this information in writing from the National Plant Protection Organisation (NPPO) before relying on it.